MicroEJ/docs/Tutorials/trainingGuiRaster.rst

 - Change the rendering of widgets
 - Interact with the GUI (e.g., touch or button)
 - Animate a GUI
-- GUI Qualification:
+- Qualify a GUI:

   - Benchmarking
   - Debugging
   - Testing

-Evaluation kit is optional to complete this training, it can be fully done on MICROEJ SDK Simulator.
+Using an evaluation kit is optional to complete this training, as it can be fully done on the MICROEJ SDK Simulator.

 Intended Audience
 =================